GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Often designers do complicated things that improve the capacity on a particular hardware platform when it might actually be cheaper to buy more hardware.
+> ### If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
 >
-> ~ *Martin Fowler*
+> ~ *David Leinweber*

 ---
 ## 🏎 Quick Facts